v-vskv-v/GAN_EBM/README.md

 - `Report_GAN_EBM.pdf`: project report;
 - `Project_GAN_EBM.ipynb`: notebook with code and experiment results;

 To run this code and reproduce results you need install these packages and libraries, you should use `python3.8`.
-Please, set up a virtual environment and use `pip install -r requirements.txt`.
+Please, set up a virtual environment and run `pip install -r requirements.txt`.

 Below you can find the best results in experiments.